 Stars of Week 16

-Each week we’ve taken a close look at noteworthy performances and sorted out what they meant for the season and beyond.
-With the NFL regular season nearing its conclusion, I’m mixing it up this week and throwing in a way too early mock draft for 2020 – the first two rounds of a twelve-team league.
+Each week we’ve taken a close look at noteworthy performances and sorted out what they meant for this season and beyond.
+With the NFL regular season nearing its conclusion, meaning fantasy seasons wrapping up, I’m continuing a tradition for my final article of the season - projecting a way too early mock draft for next season.
+Without further adieu, here’s a look at the first two rounds of a twelve-team league (assume 0.5 PPR).

 Team 3: Dalvin Cook, RB - MIN

 Team 4: Derrick Henry, RB - TEN

 Team 8: Nick Chubb, RB - CLE